Undergraduate Study in Public Policy

 Minors are for students wishing a concentration outside their major that provides greater depth than the certificate programs.
 Each minor requires a minimum of fifteen hours of credit (twelve semester hours at the 3000 level or higher with a C or better in each.
 Completion of a minor will be recognized on the student's final university transcript.

 Students interested in planning a certificate or minor program in one of the five areas should contact the School of Public Policy for further information.
-A faculty advisor assists each student in planning a program of study to meet his or her needs and interests.
+A faculty advisor assists each student in planning a program of study to meet their needs and interests.